 The evening ended on a high with a call for action to London Met students to push for gender equality within their university.
 With students paying increasingly high tuition fees and with the deadline for companies and organisations to publish their gender pay gap statistics fast approaching, the time now seems perfect to create lasting, inclusive change this generation and future generations of students.
 However, the well-known complexities and challenges of achieving structural, long-lasting change may not be easy, especially given the competing pressures on the university’s finances.
 In this respect, it would have been good to have representation from the activism and campaigning within London Met’s student body to discuss the progress they have already made, the reality of everyday campaigning and used this event as a way to garner greater support for their work.

-Thanks to all who contributed to a fantastic evening.
+Thanks to all who contributed to a fantastic evening discussing the battle for gender equality.
 If you’d like to be involved in the next debate, head to: